Feed-in tariff: United Kingdom

 In October 2008 the United Kingdom announced that Britain would implement a scheme by 2010, in addition to its current renewable energy quota scheme (ROCS).
 In July 2009 Britain's then-Secretary of State for Energy and Climate Change, Ed Miliband, presented details of the scheme, which began in early April 2010.

 Less than a year into the scheme, in March 2011 the new coalition government announced that support for large-scale photovoltaic installations (greater than 50 kW) would be cut.
 This was in response to European speculators lining up to establish huge solar farms in the West Country that would have absorbed disproportionate amounts of the fund.

 On 9 June 2011, DECC confirmed tariff cuts for solar PV systems above 50 KW after 1 August 2011.
 Many were disappointed with DECC's decision.
 It was believed that the total subsidies for solar PV industry were unchanged, but that tariffs for large systems would be cut to benefit smaller systems.
-The fast track review was based on the long-term plan to reach an annual installation of 1.9GW in 2020.
+The fast-track review was based on the long-term plan to reach an annual installation of 1.9 GW in 2020.

 In October 2011 DECC announced dramatic cuts of around 55% to tariff rates, with additional reductions for community or group schemes.
 The cuts were to be effective from 12 December 2011, with a consultation exercise to end on 23 December 2011.
-This was successfully challenged in the high court by an application for judicial review, jointly made by environmental pressure group Friends of the Earth (FoE) and two solar companies – Solarcentury and HomeSun.
+This was successfully challenged in the high court by an application for judicial review, jointly made by environmental pressure group Friends of the Earth and two solar companies – Solarcentury and HomeSun.
 The judgment, made by Mr Justice Mitting after a two-day court hearing, was hailed as a major victory by green campaigners and the solar industry.
 Lawyers for the Department of Energy and Climate Change immediately moved to appeal the ruling.
 The appeal was unanimously rejected by the Supreme Court, allowing anyone who installed their systems before 3 March 2012 to receive the higher rate of 43.3 p/kWh.

 The 30.7 p/kWh rate was available for solar systems up to 5 MW, and consequently no larger systems were built.
 Feed-In-Tariff Payments are Tax-Free in the United Kingdom.

 As of April 2012, 263,274 systems, totaling 1,152.835 MW, were receiving FiT payments.
 Of these, 260,041 were solar photovoltaic, totaling 1,057.344 MW.
 Payments are for 25 years.
 A typical photovoltaic system costing £7,500 pays for itself in 7 years 8 months, and generates £23,610 over 25 years.

 The United Kingdom's Feed-in tariff ended to new applicants on 31 March 2019.